-- 1.1 Membership of the Niagara Peninsula Conservation Authority includes three(3) participating municipalities: Region of Niagara, City of Hamilton, andHaldimand County - 1.2 The Niagara Peninsula Conservation Authority Board comprises all members appointed by the participating municipalities in accordance with Section 14 and Section 2 (2) of the Act. - 1.3 The following represent the number of representatives that the participating municipalities may appoint:
+- Membership of the Niagara Peninsula Conservation Authority includes three (3) participating municipalities: Region of Niagara, City of Hamilton, and Haldimand County. - 1.2 The Niagara Peninsula Conservation Authority Board of Directors is comprised of members appointed by the participating municipalities in accordance with Section 14 and Section 2 (2) of the Act. - 1.3 The following represent the number of representatives that the participating municipalities may appoint:

-each of their twelve (12) local municipalities for a total of 12 members
+Region of Niagara As appointed by the regional municipality, one member from each of their twelve (12) local municipalities and three (3) regional appointees for a total of 15 members

-City of Hamilton Two members
+City of Hamilton - Four (4) members